Skip to content

 • Requires developer setup

-• May not be compatible with older tools
+• May not work with older tools

 When to Use SMTP

-SMTP is a good choice if:
+SMTP is a good fit if:

-• You need a quick, low-effort integration
+• You need a quick, low-effort setup

 When to Use an Email API

-An API is a better choice if:
+An API is best if:

 Start Simple, Grow Smart